USS San Jacinto (CG-56)

-USS San Jacinto (CG-56) is a Ticonderoga-class cruiser in the United States Navy.
+USS San Jacinto (CG-56) was a Ticonderoga-class cruiser in the United States Navy.
 She is named for the Battle of San Jacinto, the decisive battle of the Texas Revolution.

 Construction

 San Jacinto was laid down on 24 July 1985, by Ingalls Shipbuilding, in Pascagoula, Mississippi.
 She was launched on 11 November 1986, and commissioned 23 January 1988, by then vice-president George H. W. Bush in Houston, Texas.

 Service history

 She completed her fitting out and work-ups, then deployed to the Mediterranean Sea in late May 1989, returning in November.
 While San Jacinto and her sister ship Leyte Gulf were underway off the Virginia coast, performing testing of CEC, the Iraqi army invaded and occupied Kuwait.
 The next day, Leyte Gulf detached and headed back to Mayport, Florida.
 The day after, San Jacinto returned to her homeport of Norfolk, Virginia, to prepare for the massive armada to the Middle East.

 After CINCLANT had all their ships provisioned, barely five days later, San Jacinto headed for the Mediterranean.
 Other ships in the battle group included the cruiser Philippine Sea and the aircraft carriers America and John F. Kennedy.

 She fired the opening shots of Operation Desert Storm with the launch of two BGM-109 Tomahawk cruise missiles, firing a total of 16 missiles during the 43-day war.
 She was also the first ship of her class to be deployed with a full load of 122 missiles.
 While stationed in a search area at the southern tip of the Sinai Peninsula in the Red Sea, her Visit, Boarding, Search & Seizure (VBSS) teams inspected several dozen ships for contraband being smuggled for the Iraqi government.

 During her 2000-2001 deployment with Carrier Group Two, she deployed with Helicopter Antisubmarine Squadron Light 42 (HSL-42) Det 8 with two SH-60B Seahawks.

 On 26 May 2010, San Jacinto's VBSS team rescued five Yemenis hostages from 13 suspected pirates.
 The master stated his dhow had been under pirate control for one day only.
 The VBSS team detained the pirates on the dhow without conflict.